About the Heart

 Where Do These Signals Come From?

 Research has found that many of the electrical signals that cause atrial fibrillation start in the four pulmonary veins that carry blood from the lungs to the left atrium.
-This appears to be the case with most intermittent (paroxysmal) atrial fibrillation.
+This appears to be the case with most intermittent afib, which is called paroxysmal atrial fibrillation.

-Thus, surgical treatments for afib generally focus on stopping the passage of these erratic impulses from the pulmonary veins into the left atrium.
-Current surgical ablation procedures focus on isolating the pulmonary veins from the left atrium using various energy sources to cut off conduction between them.
+Thus, treatments for afib generally focus on stopping the passage of these erratic impulses from the pulmonary veins into the left atrium.
+Current catheter ablation and surgical ablation procedures, such as the maze procedure and mini maze procedure, focus on isolating the pulmonary veins from the left atrium using various energy sources to cut off conduction between them.

-It is now believed that networks of nerve cells, called glanglonic plexi, may contribute to or initiate these irregular electronic impulses, and current surgical techniques now include ablation of glanglonic plexi to eliminate atrial fibrillation.
+It is now believed that networks of nerve cells, called glanglonic plexi, may contribute to or initiate these irregular electronic impulses, and current treatments now include ablation of glanglonic plexi to eliminate atrial fibrillation.
+To watch a video that discusses recent research into the relationship of sleep apnea and these ganglionic plexi (“the third fat pad”), see Noted Electrophysiologist and Ablation Pioneer Discusses New Findings About Atrial Fibrillation and Obstructive Sleep Apnea.